 If your dog shows no signs of improvement within the first 7 days, or if your dog appears to be getting significantly worse, then the next step is to investigate why this may be.

-A dog that shows no improvement is suspected to have a more sinister underlying cause for their vestibular symptoms and advanced imaging with CT/MRI scans is likely necessary.
-These more sinister causes are often grouped together under the term ‘central vestibular disease’.
+A dog that shows no improvement is suspected to have a more sinister underlying cause for their vestibular symptoms, and advanced imaging with CT/MRI scans are likely necessary.
+These more sinister causes are often grouped together under the term ‘central vestibular disease.’

 One concern would be a lesion within the brain that had led to the unusual vestibular symptoms seen.
 This could be anything from inflammation and blood clots (stroke) to a tumor that is affecting the neurons involved in coordinating the vestibular system.

-A specialist vet is usually required to investigate further so talk to your local vet about a referral if necessary.
+A specialist veterinarian is usually required to investigate further, so talk to your local veterinarian about a referral if necessary.

 The most common causes of non-regressing vestibular disease are:

 - Ischemic stroke: a blood clot in the brain cuts off blood supply to the nerves supplying the vestibular system.